 General: These requirements clarify the requirement for stand-alone functionality relative to packaging I/O devices with a controller.
 Stand-alone functionality is specified with the controller and for each Application Category specified in Part 3.
 This item refers to acceptable paradigms for associating the points with the processor.

 Functional Boundary: Provide controllers so that all points associated with and common to one unit or other complete system/equipment shall reside within a single control unit.
 The boundaries of a standalone system shall be as dictated in the contract documents.
-Generally systems specified for the Application Category will dictate the boundary of the standalone control functionality.
+Generally, systems specified for the Application Category will dictate the boundary of the standalone control functionality.
 See related restrictions below.
 When referring to the controller as pertains to the standalone functionality, reference is specifically made to the processor.
 One processor shall execute all the related I/O control logic via one operating system that uses a common programming and configuration tool.

 The following configurations are considered acceptable with reference to a controller’s standalone functionality: